NASA twins study explores space, the final genetic frontier

 Studying one pair of twins can't prove risks of spaceflight, researchers cautioned.
 And longer missions, to the moon or Mars, will mean greater stress and radiation exposure.

-Colorado State's Bailey plans to study 10 additional astronauts on year-long missions, using the twin findings as a road map.
+Colorado State's Bailey plans to study 10 additional astronauts on yearlong missions, using the twin findings as a road map.
+More one-year missions are planned by NASA, officials said, but no details were given Thursday.

 "We need to get outside of low-Earth orbit and we need for the astronauts to spend longer periods of time to really evaluate some of these health effects," she said.